elswob/Badger/README.md

 Edit the script `scripts/AddFileData.groovy` in compliance with the demo data already there.

 #### Load data

+As this can take a while it may be wise to run this command using [screen](https://help.ubuntu.com/community/Screen).

 When all the file information is successfully loaded into the database, open a terminal, go to the root directory of Badger, and type: